 Metaphysical guide of Zebradorite, Physical properties of Zebradorite

-ZEBRADORITE is a graphic quartz.
-Rural miners in Madagascar came across this variety of Feldspar which they called (in French and Malagasy) "Feldspath".
+Rural miners in Madagascar came across this variety of Feldspar which they call (in French and Malagasy) "Feldspath".

-This group of minerals consists of framework or tectosilicates.
-Compositions of major elements in common feldspars can be expressed in terms of three endmembers:
+This group of minerals consists of framework or Tectosilicates.
+Compositions of major elements in common Feldspars

 Potassium-Feldspar (K-spar) endmember KAlSi3O8